 This guide is your one-stop library resource for scholarly and non-scholarly books and eBooks, databases and journals, web resources, research tips and tools, career information, and more to support your assignments in SCS 224!
 In this guide, you'll also find information on library services, tools, and other web resources to help you conduct your research project, create your presentation, cite your sources, submit a proposal to Undergraduate Research Day, and more.

 Use the blue buttons on the left to navigate through the guide and find what you need.
 Ask a reference librarian if you need additional assistance via email (firstname.lastname@example.org), phone (1.
 844.684.0456), or by using the yellow "Chat 24/7 with a Librarian" button on the library home page.
 Additionally, you can make an appointment (any length...
-5 minutes to an hour+) to meet virtually with the Social Sciences Liaison Librarian, Karin Heffernan, by emailing email@example.com.
+5 minutes to an hour+) to meet virtually or in-person with the Social Sciences Liaison Librarian, Karin Heffernan, by emailing email@example.com.